Skip to main content

 Specify:

-• <path> — path to a file in the local directory;
+• <path> — path to the file in the local directory;

 • <bucket_name> — bucket name;

-• <prefix> — Optional: prefix by which the object will be loaded.
+• <prefix> — optional: the prefix to which the object will be uploaded.

 s3cmd rm s3://<bucket_name>/<object_name>